William celebrates 20 years as Centrepoint’s ‘proud’ patron with cake

 “It’s fantastic, and that massive cake signifies the love and the generosity and the time you all give to helping other people, so make sure you take a piece.”

-It was William’s mother Diana, Princess of Wales who first introduced the prince, when a young schoolboy, to the issue of rough sleepers, taking him on private visits to homeless centres.
+William’s mother Diana, Princess of Wales, first introduced the prince, when a young schoolboy, to the issue of rough sleepers, taking him on private visits to homeless centres.

 Diana became Centrepoint’s patron in 1992 and the prince followed in her footsteps in 2005 when he made the charity the first patronage of his public life, and at the time spent a few days working as a volunteer at the charity.